alpgarcia/bitergia-training/timepicker.md

 explained in the following sections.

 ## Quick Mode
-This moder allows to quickly select among a set of predefined time ranges.
+This mode allows to quickly select among a set of predefined time ranges.
 All of them are pretty self-explanatory as can be seen in the screenshot below.